Partial desingularization: Introduction

 \begin{example} The answer is \emph{no} for Whitney's umbrella $X: z^2-wx^2=0$, which has a non-nc singularity called a \emph{pinch point pp} at $0$.
 There is no proper birational morphism that eliminates the pinch point without also modifying nc points, according to the following argument of Koll\'ar \cite{Kolog} (where the question of Theorem \ref{thm:pp} below and higher-dimensional analogues also was raised).
 At a nonzero point of the $w$-axis, $X$ has two local analytic branches.
 If we go around a small circle about $0$ in the $w$-axis, these branches are interchanged.
 This phenomenon continues to hold after any birational morphism that is an isomorphism over the generic point of the $w$-axis. \end{example}

 On the other hand, we have the following result.

-\begin{theorem}[\cite{BMmin1}] For any two-dimensional algebraic variety $X$, there is a morphism $\s: X' \to X$ given by a finite sequence of smooth blowings-up preserving the normal crossings locus $X^{\nc}$, such that $X'$ has only nc and pp singularities. \end{theorem}
+\begin{theorem}[\cite{BMmin1}] For any two-dimensional algebraic (or analytic) variety $X$, there is a morphism $\s: X' \to X$ given by a finite sequence of smooth blowings-up preserving the normal crossings locus $X^{\nc}$, such that $X'$ has only nc and pp singularities. \end{theorem}

 Whitney's umbrella $X$ has smooth normalization; for example, if we set $w=v^2$, then $z^2-wx^2$ factors as $(z-vx)(z+vx)$, and the morphism to $X$ from the smooth variety defined by either of the factors is a finite birational morphism.
 See also Proposition \ref{prop:circ}.
 Normalization plays an important part in classical approaches to resolution of singularities.
 In particular, smooth normalization, when it exists, is a relatively simple one-shot method to resolve singularities.